photogabble/eleventy-plugin-font-subsetting/README.md

     // want font subsetting to run.
     enabled?: boolean

+    // When set to true will disable informational output from pyftsubset.
+    // Defaults to false.
+    quiet?: boolean

     // srcFiles is a list of source file pathnames, it must contain at
     // least one item.
     srcFiles: Array<string>